 The drama major is offered only at the Kentfield Campus.
 The Drama Department gives students experience in writing, performing, designing and constructing sets, as well as in costume and makeup.
 It is an interdisciplinary program involving dance, art, music, and the English disciplines.
-Students in the program may transfer to fouryear institutions or go into television and professional theatre groups.
+Students in the program may transfer to four-year institutions or go into television and professional theatre groups.
 Students who complete the requirements listed below, plus additional general education and graduation requirements, will be awarded the associate degree.
-Note: Students are required to complete English 150 for the associate degree.
 All students should consult a counselor.